jakobjassmann/coastalphenology/README.md

 ```
 Links to the raw data sets are provided in the readme files within each of the folder.
 Please follow these links for the respective data sharing and usage agreements of the respective datasets.

-The fowllowing script compiles the data prepared with the scripts above into a single dataset for later use in the analysis
+The fowllowing script compiles the data prepared with the scripts above into a single dataset for later use in the analysis (see next section):
 ```
 /data/dataset_prep.R
 ```

 # Data
-Interval censored phenology observation per site and plot with associated environmental predictor variables, fully cleaned and ready for analysis, can be found in the following location:
+Interval censored phenology observation per site and plot with associated environmental predictor variables can be found in the following location:
 ```
 /data/coastal_phen.Rda
 /data/coastal_phen.csv